Shrimp and Broccoli Stir Fry

 - Sliced Green Onions and Sesame Seeds: Also optional, but garnishes really add a nice touch.

 - Steamed White Rice: Try jasmine rice!
 It has a slightly nutty, floral taste that is simply amazing.
-I like to cook it in my Instant Pot.
+Cook jasmine rice on the stovetop or in your Instant Pot.
 Start the rice first so it’s ready when the stir fry is.
 If you’re looking for a low-carb option, try cauliflower rice.

-First off, make sure you have everything prepped.
+Have everything prepped and ready to go.
 Is the rice cooking?
 Did you thaw and pat dry the shrimp?
 Are the veggies cut into nice uniform pieces?
 Check, check, check!
 Once your pan is heated, everything moves really fast.

 The brown sauce we all love at American Chinese restaurants is usually just called “brown sauce.”
 If you’re looking for the Chinese word, I can’t help you out.
 Maybe one of my readers can, I’d love to hear from you.